Previously classified files related to JFK assassination released

-The documents were posted on the website of the U.S. National Archives and Records Administration.
+The 1,123 files were posted on the website of the U.S. National Archives and Records Administration.
 The vast majority of the National Archives' collection of over 6 million pages of records, photographs, motion pictures, sound recordings and artifacts related to the assassination have previously been released.

+Larry J. Sabato, director of the University of Virginia Center for Politics and author of “The Kennedy Half-Century,” said he had a team that started going through the documents but it may be some time before their full significance becomes clear.

+“We have a lot of work to do for a long time to come, and people just have to accept that,” he said.

 Trump told reporters Monday that has administration will be releasing 80,000 files, though it’s not clear how many of those are among the millions of pages of records that have already been made public.